-- Reduces time and effort spent on administrative tasks that add no value to your project.
+- It reduces time and effort spent on administrative tasks that add no value to your project.
 This helps you focus on those activities that support project development by redirecting your time and attention towards real work and delivering results without frustration.
-Tracking the time and resources you’ve used can show which tasks were time consuming, where people have been slacking off, and what mistakes you’ve made.
-PM tools can automate the majority of your tasks like modifying schedules or sending notifications whenever a change occurs.
+Tracking the time and resources you’ve used can show which tasks were time-consuming, where people have been slacking off, and what mistakes you’ve made.
+PM tools can automate most of your tasks, like modifying schedules or sending notifications whenever a change occurs.

-- Provides reports and insights into the project’s status.
+- It provides reports and insights into the project’s status.
 You’ll be able to follow each team member’s activity and identify possible task errors.
-Through this, you’ll reach deadlines and send deliverables on time and on budget.
+Through this, you’ll reach deadlines and send deliverables on time and within budget.
 Storing and managing data from previous projects can also help you make better estimates and decisions for future work.

-- Helps you track time, resources, and costs.
-By identifying what worked and what went wrong, you’ll find out exactly how much time and money is needed to complete a project.
-PM tools often come with time trackers that monitor every minute spent on a task.
-This helps you make better time estimates, know exactly how much money is required, what resources are essential, and who is the right person for a task.
+- It helps you track time, resources, and costs.
+By identifying what worked and what went wrong, you’ll know exactly how much time and money is needed to complete a project.
+PM tools often come with time trackers that monitor every minute of a task.
+This helps you make better time estimates and know precisely how much money is required, what resources are essential, and who is the right person for a task.

-- Stores all your data in a single place.
-Having your data in the same place where you manage it eliminates the need to use different tools and processes to handle information.
+- It stores all your data in a single place.
+Having your data in the same place you manage it eliminates the need to use different tools and processes to handle information.
 Most PM apps are cloud-based and offer cloud-storage options to prevent data loss.
 This also boosts the ease of creating project scenarios and estimating milestones or deadlines.
-What is more, you’ll improve the optimization of tasks as you’ll be able to quickly bring data from storage into usage.
+What is more, you’ll improve the optimization of tasks as you’ll be able to bring data from storage into usage quickly.

 Project management software downsides